 On the Ballot

-Our electoral strategy is developed in alignment with our community advocacy efforts and collectively work to build Black political power.
-Our ongoing efforts of empowering communities and building connected relationships provide a platform for furthering and advancing community advocacy.
+Our electoral strategy is developed in alignment with our community advocacy efforts and we collectively work to build Black political power.
+Our ongoing efforts to empower communities and build connected relationships provide a platform for furthering and advancing community advocacy.

 What’s on the Ballot